BerkayTamer/pledge-vegan-static/README.md

 # pledge-vegan-static

-We've created a system that makes everything easier!

-app.js is using quotes.twig to write the code to index.html

-You run the code with "node app.js"
+If you run the code with "node app.js" on terminal,

+the code we wrote will create an index.html file

+and convert md files to json files

+by using the quotes.twig file.